 When is tuition due?

-Tuition is due at the beginning of each semester.
+Tuition is due prior to the beginning of each semester.
 Exact dates can be found on our